ravigudipati/credit_card_processing/README.md

 ## Installation

+  git clone URL

   Install the gems with: bundle install

  Run the tests with: bundle exec rspec

-2. Display the usage help for the run_card_process.rb file found in the lib directory:
+2. Run this file run_card_process.rb found in the lib directory:

     ```
-      Usage Help for Card Processing
+      How to run Card Processing

           To run in interactive mode use this command:
               credit_card_processing/lib$ ruby run_credit_card_process.rb < ../spec/input1.txt